1. Resource Library

 While accounts receivable turnover ratio provides a great way to quickly measure your collection efficiency, it has its limitations.

+For one, because AR turnover ratio represents an average, any customers that either pay uncommonly early or uncommonly late can skew the result.
 And, because receivables turnover ratio looks at the average across your entire customer base, it doesn’t allow you to home in on specific accounts that might be at risk of default.
 To get this level of insight, you’ll want to create an accounts receivable aging report.

 AR turnover ratio is also not especially helpful to businesses with a high degree of seasonality.
 In these cases, it’s more helpful to pay attention to accounts receivable aging.